vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [The Vipps Test Environment (MT)](https://github.com/vippsas/vipps-developers/blob/master/developer-resources/test-environment.md).

-### Why do I get "Invalid MSN: 654321.
-Check your API keys on portal.vipps.no and see the eCom FAQ for tips.""?
+### Why do I get `Invalid MSN: 654321.
+Check your API keys on portal.vipps.no and see the eCom FAQ for tips.`?

 This can happen when: